 What Are the Four Major Types of Microscopes and Their Functions?

 - Stereo Microscope

 A stereo microscope is also referred to as a dissecting microscope that provides 3D images of the objects viewed under the lenses.
 The magnification power stays generally between 10X to 40X.
-The best microscope manufacturers in India, Microscopes India, gives you the choice of purchasing either fixed or zoom lenses.
+The best microscope manufacturer in India, Microscopes India, gives you the choice of purchasing either fixed or zoom lenses.
 As a stereo microscope provides both transmitted and reflected illumination, the object does not need to allow light to pass through it.
-These microscopes are used for samples that are big enough to be held in your hand, so it is a perfect fit for people looking to use it as a hobby, high school projects, coins studying, quality control, and manufacturers.
+These microscopes are used for samples that are big enough to be held in your hand, so it is a perfect fit for people looking to use them as a hobby, high school projects, coins studying, quality control, and manufacturers.

 - Compound Microscope

 Commonly having two eyepieces to double the magnification power and light, the compound microscope is widely used for biological studies, laboratories, histology and pathology, wastewater treatment plants, veterinary offices, and schools.
 The eyepiece itself provides a magnification power from 10X to 15X.
 What makes the view even larger is the combined magnification of 3 or 4 objective lenses, which reaches around 1000X.